Filip Gustavsson News: Tending twine Tuesday

 FanDuel NHL

-NHL DFS: FanDuel Plays and Strategy for Sunday, March 12 days ago
+NHL DFS Picks: FanDuel Top Plays and Strategy for Friday, March 64 days ago

 -